dopetpoc126/Anadrome/README.md

 ## ⚙️ Advanced Animation Controls

-> Control exactly how your wallpaper behaves with these powerful settings.
+> Control exactly how your wallpaper behaves with these settings.

 | Setting | Functionality |
 | :--- | :--- |